 For three consecutive seasons, Luton Town suffered playoff heartbreak.
 The 2009/2010 season saw Luton Town come up against York City in the semi final, but were beaten 2-0.
 The following season, Luton Town came very close to regaining their Football League status, but a defeat on penalties to AFC Wimbledon in the final resulted in Luton Town staying in the Conference Premier.
 In the 2011/2012 season, York City were again Luton Town’s nemesis, winning the playoff final 2-1.

 After five years of near misses in the Conference Premier, Luton Town won the league title.
-Returning to League Two for the 2014/2015 campaign, Luton Town have remained in this division for three consecutive seasons.
+Returning to League Two for the 2014/2015 campaign, Luton Town remained in this division for four seasons.

 The first Luton Town crest featured an eight pointed star, coloured in white, which was used as far back as 1892.
 The next Luton Town football badge then comprised of the initials LTFC.